CEO Bernd Sydow on strategy and focus, recent activities and future plans.

 Geographically, we’re approaching the European markets in German-speaking countries and in Italy.
 Outside of Europe, our focus is on North America, Israel and several countries of the former Soviet Union.

-Since the beginning of the year we’ve made significant progress in the development of our treatment in intensive laboratory tests with source-based contaminated soil and gravel samples as well as substratum subsequently contaminated in the lab.
+Since the beginning of the year we’ve made significant progress in the development of our treatment in intensive laboratory tests with source-based contaminated soil, gravel and surfaces.
 Remarkable results included the outstanding degradation of the herbicide glyphosate in railway ballast.
-We’ve published project data sheets that offer an overview of the trials.

-The national railway companies in Austria, Germany and Switzerland (ÖBB, DB and SBB) have decided to undertake a large-scale test with us. ÖBB will oversee the professional replication of two track beds within two nine-meter-long experimental basins.
-Using a complex experimental setup with comprehensive chemical analysis, we’ll clean original railway gravel, a simulated oil spill and gravel contaminated with glyphosate.
+The Austrian railway companiy ÖBB has undertaken a large-scale test with us on two track beds within two nine-meter-long experimental basins.
+Using a complex experimental setup with comprehensive chemical analysis, we cleaned original railway gravel, a simulated oil spill and gravel contaminated with glyphosate.
 The results will form the basis for guidelines on our treatment’s application to public railway tracks.

-In the coming months we have agreed to carry out volume tests with several of Germany’s largest operators of soil remediation facilities.
-We’ll be rehabilitating between three and ten tons each of pre-cleaned soil with specific residual contamination.
-The trials will offer us further insight into the treatment’s efficiency, required volume and costs.
+We carried out several volume tests with both Germany’s and Austria’s largest waste management companies and operators of soil remediation facilities.
+The trials provided us with further insights into the treatment’s efficiency, required volume and costs.

 We’re also preparing contracts with our first license partners.
-We’ve signed letters of intent with several companies in Europe and North America and are currently discussing pilot projects.
+We’ve signed letters of intent with several international companies and are currently discussing pilot projects.

 VALUES AND VISION

-April saw us join forces with a strategy consultant to develop our values and shared vision.
-We now possess clear guidelines for our internal collaboration as a team as well as our client relationships and our corporate image.
+We joined forces with a strategy consultant to develop our values and shared vision.
+We developed clear guidelines for our internal collaboration as a team as well as our client relationships and our corporate image.

 Central questions in this process included: What values determine our work?
 Why are we working for Arva?
 How are we doing this?
 And what are we doing?
 The values developed by the team have been formulated in this first version of our self-image:

-“We aim to use green technology to develop Arva into an internationally active company.
-We are convinced that it is possible to solve environmental problems in an efficient and sound manner by using innovative yet simple approaches, thereby making a significant contribution to a cleaner, greener environment.
+“We aim to use green technology to develop Arva into an international enterprise.
+We are convinced that we can solve environmental problems in an efficient and sound manner by using innovative yet simple approaches, thereby making a significant contribution to a cleaner, greener environment.
 We believe that green technologies are the technologies of the future and stand for economic growth.”

 Our claim to “make the world a greener place” finds itself altogether confirmed.